 Higher education in Minnesota has grown in recent years.
-According to a state report, the number of conferred degrees increased 30% over the last ten years, with bachelor’s degrees being the most commonly awarded.
-The number of bachelor's degrees in STEM fields increased significantly, likely due to both rising interested in STEM fields and greater availability of higher education in the state.
+According to a state report, the number of conferred degrees increased 30% over the last ten years.
+The number of bachelor's degrees in STEM increased significantly, likely due to rising interest in the field and greater availability of higher education in the state.

 Computer Science Careers in Minnesota

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Minnesota

 Computer Science Employers in Minnesota

 - Qumu: Qumu creates software that companies use to record, edit, and share videos.
 The software helps companies connect with customers through video media.
 Qumu, initially a video editing and creation service, now also incorporates mobile solutions.

 - Code42: Based in Minneapolis, this global company manages endpoint data security for more than 37,000 organizations.
 Code42 specializes in cloud-based security, which allows its clients to recover quickly from any security breach or data loss.

 - Jamf: This company provides education and business support for Mac OS X and iOS systems.
 Jamf owes its success to the growing popularity and sales of Apple products, including iPhones and laptops.